1.a) Fundamental forces and philosophical principles

 As has been discussed, the mechanisms of formation of mass –or black interaction– and its destruction –white interaction– will produce variations in longitudinal tension.

-Change in longitudinal tension of the filaments of global aether will provoke a tendency at a large scale to balance longitudinal tension, as in any other elastic web, via displacements of itself.
+Change in the longitudinal tension of the filaments of global aether will provoke a tendency at a large scale to balance longitudinal tension, as in any other elastic web, via displacements of itself.

 These displacements o the global aether may correspond to newly discovered gravitational waves.